gvellut/jncep/README.md

 Any of the 2 sides of the `:` range separator is optional, like `<volume>[.part]:`, which means 'every part starting with the specified part until the last in the series', or even `:`, which means 'every part in the series'.

-If the flag `--absolute` is passed, the range must be of the form `<part>:<part>` where each part number refers to the part number from the beginning of the series i.e. if the first volume series has 11 parts, then `12` is the same as `2.1` without the `--absolute` flag.
+If the flag `--absolute` is passed, the range must be of the form `<part>:<part>` where each part number refers to the part number from the beginning of the series i.e. if the first volume in the series has 11 parts, then `12` is the same as `2.1` without the `--absolute` flag.

 ## track